Jeff Bryant

 Jeffrey Dwight Bryant (born May 22, 1960) is an American former professional football player who was a defensive end in the National Football League (NFL).
 Bryant played his entire 12-season career for the Seattle Seahawks.
 He played college football for the Clemson Tigers.
+He was selected sixth overall in the first round of the 1982 NFL Draft by the Seahawks.